AdobeDocs/experience-manager-cloud-service.en/help/assets/search-best-practices.md

 Search facets in Adobe Experience Manager let you search for assets in multiple ways rather than in a single, pre-determined, or taxonomic order.
 You can customize search facets and add predicates as per your requirement.
 Read [Search Facets](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/assets/admin/search-facets.html?lang=en#) for the step-by-step guide about adding a custom predicate.

-**Scenario 10: Search assets based on Sku ID**
+**Scenario 11: Search assets based on Sku ID**

-**Scenario 11: Search specific assets based on their last modified or expiry date**
+**Scenario 12: Search specific assets based on their last modified or expiry date**

-Date constraints allow you narrow down your custom search to a particular period, for example, using the time period search filters.
+Date constraints allow you to narrow down your custom search to a particular period, for example, using the time period search filters.
 To search for the above requirement, type `classic car` in the search bar.
-Select the date range in [!UICONTROL Created Date] and [!UICONTROL Last Modified] date filters.
+Select the date range in the [!UICONTROL Created Date] and [!UICONTROL Last Modified] date filters.

 ![Date filters](assets/date-filters.png)